 Based on his scholarship, Dr. Hult is a member of the World Economic Forum's Expert Network, a group of some 5,000 world-leading experts from academia, business, government, and NGOs who are committed to shaping the global agenda and improving the state of the world.
 He is also a member of the United Nations / UNCTAD's Network of the World Investment Forum

 research, Dr. Hult is one of the world's most cited scholars in marketing,

 international business, and supply chain management.
 He was ranked the 75th "most cited scientist in economics and business" (and 3rd in marketing) in the world by Thomson Reuters in their Essential Science Indicators covering a period from 1997 to 2007.
 In a 2012 study by Aguinis et al. (in the Academy of Management Perspectives), Hult was 6th among influential scholars who received their degrees since 1991 (he received his degree in 1995).
 Based on a University of Minnesota study, Tomas was 14th in citations among the worldwide marketing professorate.
 In a recently developed ranking methodology (P-Rank), Dr. Hult was #3 in marketing in the last 20 years.
 Overall, his research has been cited some 53,000 times per Google Scholar, making him currently the top cited scholar in the Broad College of Business (and among the top-cited at Michigan State University).
-He is Google Scholar top-ranked in marketing strategy, international marketing, and supply chain management, among the top-20 all time in marketing, and top-ranked among active international business scholars.
+He is Google Scholar top-ranked in marketing strategy and international marketing, and among the top in supply chain management and marketing.